snpsuen/Kubeflow_quickstart/README.md

 ## Kubeflow Quickstart

-In this lab, we will walk you through the steps of uplifting a sample Pytorch deepl learning notebook to Kubeflow on a shoestring, so to speak:
+In this lab, we will walk you through the steps of uplifting a sample Pytorch deep learning notebook to Kubeflow on a shoestring, so to speak:
 * Minimal Kubeflow ecosystem: Kubeflow Pipeline + Kubeflow Trainer V2
 * Small footprint: Kind Kubernetes(1.32 or later) on a compute instance or VM, etc of 4GB memory and 20GB free disk space
 * A working Pytorch notebook on Google Colab or Jupyter.